Difference Between Achalasia and GERD

 Difficulty swallowing, chest pain, regurgitation of food, and weight loss are the common symptoms of this disorder.
 People suffering from severe achalasia may need a feeding tube to get nutrition.
 The incoordination of muscles can lead to chest pain when the food gets stuck in the esophagus and strains the chest.

-Achalasia is usually diagnosed through an endoscopy, and other tests, such as a barium swallow or esophageal manometry, may be utilized to confirm the diagnosis.
+Achalasia is diagnosed through an endoscopy, and other tests, such as a barium swallow or esophageal manometry, may be utilized to confirm the diagnosis.
 There is currently no cure for achalasia, but treatment such as medications, dilatation, and surgery can be employed.
 Nitrates or calcium channel blockers can help relax the esophagus muscles, but they are not always practical.

 What is GERD?